'A disaster': Speaker fight exposes GOP leadership vacuum - NewsBreak

 'A disaster': Speaker fight exposes GOP leadership vacuum

-With House Republicans riven by infighting, unable to coalesce around a pick for speaker , former President Donald Trump had an emphatic message for the new GOP majority.
+NEW YORK — (AP) — With House Republicans riven by infighting, unable to coalesce around a pick for speaker, former President Donald Trump had an emphatic message for the new GOP majority.

 "Do not turn a great triumph into a giant & embarrassing defeat," Trump warned in all-caps on his social media platform Wednesday morning, urging the 20 or so insurgents to "close the deal" and back Kevin McCarthy.